Potato Fried Combo

 1. In a pot, boil the diced potatoes approximately 10 mins.
 While their boiling prepare the rest of the ingredients.
 Drain the potatoes really well after cooking.
 Place them in the fridge for 30 minutes to cool as an option– they fry better when they are cool and dry – or fry them when they are drained and warm.

-2. Using a fry-pan on medium-high add extra virgin olive oil to stir-fry them until crispy brown.
-Roasting them diced small is another option – to roast them it takes approximately 45 minutes at 180-200 c.
+2. Using a fry-pan on medium-high, add extra virgin olive oil to stir-fry them until crispy brown.
+Roasting them diced small is another option – to roast them, drizzle the potatoes with extra virgin olive oil & sprinkle with seasoning like garlic.
+They take approximately 45 minutes at 180-200 c.
 Drain the cooked potatoes on kitchen paper.

-3. While the potatoes are frying or nearly finished roasting, use a fry-pan with extra virgin olive oil to put in the cabbage.
-Stir-fry until the cabbage is going translucent or clear then add the broccoli and mushroom.
-Pour a little extra oil in while frying mushrooms as they soak the oil up.
-Add salt to taste, spring onion, chia seeds or sunflower and garlic.
-Stir-fry until the cabbage and mushrooms are browned.
+3. While the potatoes are frying or nearly finished roasting, use another fry-pan or saucepan with extra virgin olive oil .
+Put cabbage in & stir-fry until the cabbage is going translucent or clear, then add the broccoli & mushroom.
+Pour a little extra oil in while frying mushrooms if need.
+Add salt to taste, diced spring onion, chia seeds or sunflower & garlic.
+Stir-fry until the cabbage/mushrooms are browned & broccoli tender.

-4. Place all the cooked cabbage, broccoli and mushroom in a bowl – covered .
+4. Place all the cooked cabbage, broccoli & mushroom mix in a bowl, cover the bowl.
 Set aside the fried potatoes if they are ready- mix them last….

 5. Whip all the eggs together in a bowl with a few pinches of salt and then quickly fry the whole egg mixture until brown both sides.
 Cut the egg into small pieces.
 Mix them in the same bowl with the cabbage mix, then add the fried/roasted potatoes last.
 Stir them gently together.
 Serves 2-3 as a main or 4 as a side dish.